International Neuropalliative Care Certificate Courses

 How do I register?

 1. Application: Registration for Part 1 course is now open.
 Please complete this Google form and we will send you the payment link once we confirm your eligibility.
-INPC Certificate Course 2022-23 is targeted at health care professionals from South Asia, however colleagues from around the world are welcome to apply (keeping in mind the timezone differences for the live virtual (flipped classroom) sessions.
+The International Neuropalliative Care Certificate Course 2023-24 is targeted at health care professionals from South Asia, however colleagues from around the world are welcome to apply, keeping in mind the timezone differences for the live virtual (flipped classroom) sessions.

-2. Payments: Thanks to generous funding and the volunteerism of our course instructors, the initial cost for the whole course (Parts 1 and 2) was set at $600 USD / INR 40000.
-However, since this will be the first year this course is offered, there will be an inaugural discount of 50%.
-So for this year only, the charge will be $300 USD / INR 20000.
-If additional financial assistance is needed, please contact maria@karunashraya.org, as we are committed to making this course affordable to all.
-You may choose to pay only for Part 1 at this time but you will then need to pay and re-register for Part 2.
+2. Payments: Thanks to generous funding and the volunteerism of our course instructors, the cost for the whole course (Parts 1 and 2) was set at $600 USD / INR 40000.
+If financial assistance is needed, please contact maria@karunashraya.org, as we are committed to making this course affordable to all.
+Payment will be accepted for each course separately (ie $300 USD/INR 20000) although registration is done once only at the beginning.

 What is the course schedule?